MistyCommunity/Documentation/src/content/misty-i/reference/rest.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

 ### GetAudioFile

 Obtains a system or user-uploaded audio file currently stored on Misty.

 Endpoint: GET &lt;robot-ip-address&gt;/api/audio?FileName={name-of-audio-file.extension}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Because GET requests do not include payloads, the query parameter for this request must be included in the URL.
+{{box op="end"}}

 Parameters

-**Note:** Because GET requests do not include payloads, the parameter for this request must be included in the URL as seen above.
-- FileName (string): The name of the audio file to get, including its file type extension.
+* FileName (string): The name of the audio file to get, including its file type extension.

 ```markup
 http://<robot-ip-address>/api/audio?FileName=ExampleAudio.mp3
 ```

 Return Values

-- An audio file that plays in your browser or REST client.
+* An audio file that plays in your browser or REST client.
 You can save the file by manually downloading it either from your browser or from a REST client such as Postman.

 ### GetAudioList
 Lists all audio files (default system files and user-uploaded files) currently stored on Misty.